EvelynPloetz/Deep-LASI/docs/source/docu/opening.rst

    Performing the mapping step.

-Once you confirm your selection by clicking on **Start Mapping**, *Deep-LASI* aligns the different channels compared to the chosen reference channel and warps the presented images. *Deep-LASI* describes this mapping process by a affine transformation matrix, taking translation, rotation and scaling into account.
+Once you confirm your selection by clicking on **Start Mapping**, *Deep-LASI* aligns the different channels compared to the chosen reference channel and warps the presented images. *Deep-LASI* describes this mapping process by an affine transformation matrix, taking translation, rotation, and scaling into account.

-After a successful mapping process, the Extraction-GUI opens automatically.
-The mapping process itself is fast and visualizes the mapping results as comparison of image overlays before and after the mapping procedure (:numref:`before_after`).
-To save the transformation matrix, i.e., the mapping result for any trace extraction later on, finally save the map clicking on :code:`> File > Mapping > Save Map`.
-It is recommended to check the quality of mapping.
-In some cases you might have to rerun the mapping, by choosing (1) a different reference channel (e.g., if too many localizations in the different FOVs obscure the mapping process) or (2) a new data set of images (e.g., if too little localizations impede a representative mapping of aberrant images).

 .. figure:: ./../figures/documents/Fig_10_Map_Before_After.png
    :width: 350